Kosmas the Aetolian

 Kosmas the Aetolian, sometimes Cosmas the Aetolian or Patrokosmas "Father Kosmas" (Κοσμᾶς ὁ Αἰτωλός, Kosmas Etolos; c.
 1714 – 24 August 1779) was a monk, who is venerated as a saint in the Eastern Orthodox Church.
 He is recognized as one of the originators of the twentieth-century religious movements in Greece.
-He is also noted for his prophesies.
+He is also noted for his prophecies.

 Saint Kosmas, the "Equal to the Apostles," was officially proclaimed a Saint by the Orthodox Church of Constantinople on 20 April 1961 under the tenure of Ecumenical Patriarch Athenagoras.
 His feast day is celebrated on 24 August, the date of his martyrdom.